Cartan geometries and multiplicative forms: Appendix

 \section{Appendix}

-In this appendix we collected some basic definitions and properties of multiplicative forms on Lie groupoids, as well as of Lie groupoid actions compatible with a multiplicative form.
+In this appendix, necessary to understand the proofs of Section \ref{section_Pfaffian}, we collected some basic definitions and properties of multiplicative forms on Lie groupoids, as well as of Lie groupoid actions compatible with a multiplicative form.
 Some results are not standard, and constitute a particular case of general statements proved in the author's PhD thesis \cite{Cat20}.